raghadanees/Learning_journal/Read1.md

-# welcome again to Learning journal :smiley:
+# welcome again to Learning journal
 ## GitHub
 Website for you and your projects Just edit, push, and your changes are live